Cash flow statement indirect method: Definition and examples

 - Highlights cash generation efficiency: Shows how effectively net income turns into available cash

-How to prepare a cash flow statement using the indirect method
+How to prepare a statement of cash flows using the indirect method

-Creating a cash flow statement with the indirect method involves adjusting net income for non-cash transactions and changes in working capital to show cash generated from operations.
+Creating a cash flow statement with the indirect method involves adjusting net income for non-cash transactions, removing non-operating items, and accounting for changes in working capital.
 Follow these steps:

 1. Start with net income

-Begin with the net income figure from your income statement.
-This number appears on the final line and represents profit after all revenues and expenses for the period.
+Pull the bottom-line net income figure from your income statement.
+This is your starting point because the indirect method reconciles accrual-based earnings to cash flow.
+The number appears on the final line and represents profit after all revenues and expenses for the period.

 | Account | When to subtract | When to add | Explanation |